NatLabs/ZenDB/readme.md

 ### Installation

-Requires `moc` version `0.14.9"` or higher to run Install with mops: `mops toolchain use moc 0.14.9`
+- Requires `moc` version `0.14.9"` or higher to run.
+- Install with mops: `mops toolchain use moc 0.14.9`  .

 #### Install Directly from Mops (Recommended)